List of Fate/Stay Night characters: Kirei Kotomine

 Kirei Kotomine (言峰 綺礼, Kotomine Kirei) is a priest ostensibly acting as the impartial overseer of the Holy Grail War under an agreement between the Mages' Association and the Holy Church.
 He inherited the position from his father, Risei Kotomine.
 Due to his experience as an elite assassin for the Church, Kirei is an expert practitioner in Chinese martial arts whose proficiency is magnified by his enormous physical strength and numerous Command Seals.
 He ultimately emerges as one of the series' main antagonists upon revealing he has been manipulating the Masters into supplying the Grail with enough energy to unleash Angra Mainyu upon the world.

-At the time of his birth, Kirei Kotomine possessed Magical Circuits despite being of non-magus descent.
-While possessing a strong moral compass, Kirei discovered early in his youth that he could only experience joy through others' suffering.
-During the events of Fate/Zero, Kirei apprenticed himself to Tokiomi Tōsaka at his father's behest in order to secretly serve as his spy and ally against the other Masters in the Fourth Holy Grail War.
-Over the course of the war, he became obsessed with another Master, Kiritsugu Emiya, whom he grew to despise because of his callous disregard for his own humanity in pursuit of lofty ideals.
-After murdering Tokiomi and forming a contract with his Archer servant, Kirei resolved to destroy not only Kiritsugu but the dream he has dedicated his life to as well.
-In a climactic duel to the death, Kiritsugu fatally wounded Kirei only for the latter to make a wish upon the cursed Grail that resulted in much of Fuyuki's destruction.
-Upon being revived by the Grail, Kirei committed his entire existence to unleashing the dark entity within it.